programming-formalisms/programming_formalisms_project_summer_2023/CODE_OF_CONDUCT.md

 reported to the community leaders responsible for enforcement at richel@richelbilderbeek.nl.
 All complaints will be reviewed and investigated promptly and fairly.
+**If you prefer someone else to handle your report (e.g. you have a problem with Richèl), contact the course coordinator.**

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.